-- After Krusty the Clown fakes his death he grows a beard so nobody can recognize him... except Bart still does.
+- After Krusty the Clown on The Simpsons fakes his death, he grows a beard so nobody can recognize him... but Bart still does.
 Subverted in that his beard is fake.

-- Saddam Hussein, who grew a very large beard◊ when he went into hiding from the U.S. army.
+- Saddam Hussein, who was known for his moustache, grew a very large beard◊ when he went into hiding from the U.S. army.